projectglow/glow/docs/source/tutorial.rst

 .. important::

-  Please make sure phenotypes and covariates are sorted by sample ID in the same order as genotypes.
+  Please sort phenotypes and covariates by sample ID in the same order as genotypes.

 1. Quality Control
 ------------------